jbhopkins/bioxtasraw/MacLib/installer/readme_making_mac_installer.txt

 -2) Make a fresh git-free folder for RAW: git archive master | tar -x -C /somewhere/else -1) Run RAW in that new folder to compile the extensions.
 0)  Set the appropriate python path, if needed.
 Note: this no longer uses conda.
-    Currently using enthought, which requires pyside be uinstalled!#: export PATH=~/miniconda2/bin:$PATH
+    Currently using enthought, which requires pyside be uninstalled!#: export PATH=~/miniconda2/bin:$PATH
 1)  Copy the RAW_mac.spec file into the main RAW directory.
 2)  Run “pyinstaller -y RAW_mac.spec”
 3)  Copy the RAW.app file from the MacLib/installer folder to the main RAW folder.
     Show the contents in finder, and copy the contents of the dist/RAW directory to the Contents/MacOS folder in the .app file. #Note: may need to create the MacOS folder!
-4)  Copy the latest version of the ali2xyz.py file from the src/resources direcotry into the Contents/Resources directory.
+4)  Copy the latest version of the ali2xyz.py file from the src/resources directory into the Contents/Resources directory.
 5)  Update the version number in the info.plist file in the top level of the .app folder.
 7)  Open disk utility